 Saint Isaac Jogues

-As a newly-ordained Jesuit, Isaac Jogues was assigned to the native tribes of Canada in 1636.
-Though he saw many people turn to Christ, missionaries were not always welcome.
-In 1642, natives cut off Jogues' fingers and made him a slave.
-He was released a year later and returned to Europe a legend.
-But Jogues' interest there was only to obtain the pope's permission to celebrate the Mass despite his missing fingers.
-Jogues returned to Canada with permission, but was accused of being a sorcerer and murdered by tomahawk.
+In 1636, as a newly-ordained Jesuit, Isaac Jogues was sent to Canada's native territories.
+He brought many to Christ, but in 1642 Iroquois natives cut off Jogues' fingers and made him a slave.
+Eventually, he was ransomed and returned to Europe.
+Because of the injury to his hands, Jogues was required to obtain special permission to celebrate Mass.
+He returned to Canada, but was accused of witchcraft and murdered by tomahawk.